Xenon lamps and arc lamps

 opposite directions along the tube, with electrons rushing to the positive electrode and ions going the other way,

 forming an electric current.
-The ions and electrodes crash into one another and into the electrodes,
+The charged ions crash into neutral atoms, and into the electrodes,

 Strictly speaking, we use the term arc lamp to mean one, particular type of